My Experience with Medical Marijuana

 Experimenting with different forms, doses, and strains

-As I learned more, I started experimenting with different forms, doses, and strains (there are many different strains of the cannabis plant which all contain different amounts of different cannabinoids, which means each strain produces different effects) to see what (if any) medicinal value they had.
+As I learned more, I started experimenting with different forms, doses, and strains (there are many different strains of the cannabis plant which can have different effects) to see what (if any) medicinal value they had.
 Unfortunately for me, many of these different products did not affect me the way other people said it affected them.
-I did not find it to be a “cure-all” like many claimed it to be, but instead a really good replacement for many of the prescription medications I was on.
+I did not find it to be a "cure-all" like many claimed it to be, but instead a really good replacement for many of the prescription medications I was on.

 I don't feel depressed